ThreatLockerIvan/ZTW24/PwnToOwn/WriteUp/Zero_Writeup.md

 ?>
 ```

-For this to work we need to have a listener open on our machine.
+For this to work, we need to have a listener open on our machine.
 So we can use
 the Netcat command to open a listener on our machine

 ```bash